mjesse-github/gpu-coloc/README.md

 * `gwas_summary.tsv`
 * Signals in directory `gwas_signals/[signal].pickle`

-Scripts `gwas_signals.py` and `eqtl_signals.py` are provided as examples, but may require adjustments.
+Scripts in `summary_and_signals_examples/` are provided as examples, but may require adjustments.

 2. **Format data:**